Do Baby Rabbits Need a Heat Lamp?

 Generally, a rabbit’s gestation period lasts about 31 to 33 days.
 Mostly, the nesting process happens one week before delivery.
 Here, mother rabbits dig a hole four inches deep and five inches wide.
 A few days later, pregnant mothers start pulling out their hair in anticipation of the new babies.
 Finally, they fill up the nest with bits of fur, hay, and leaves.

-There are plenty of misconceptions on whether mother rabbits abandon a nest if someone disturbs it.
+There are plenty of misconceptions about whether mother rabbits abandon a nest if someone disturbs it.
 Although it rarely happens, rabbits fail to return to the initial nest if they sense incoming danger to their unborn babies.
 However, it takes several interruptions by the pet owner to instigate that action.

 Keeping Baby Rabbits Warm without Their Mother

-In few incidents, rabbits give birth out of the nest, or unfortunately, the baby may slide out.
+In a few incidents, rabbits give birth out of the nest, or unfortunately, the baby may slide out.
 Dissimilar to dogs and cats, rabbits do not transport or repossess their babies.
 Therefore without the pet owner’s intervention, they may slowly die of the cold.

 Before taking any action, check on the condition of the newly born kit.
 Does it feels warm or struggle to move about, or is lying motionless and cold?
 If the baby still depicts a sign of life, place it immediately against your skin.
 Impressively, this helps the baby to warm up instantaneously.